 During the 2012 General Session, the Utah Legislature passed H.B.
 148, “Transfer of Public Lands Act and Related Study,” in an effort to develop a new model for public land management and use.
-Governor Herbert signed the bill into law.
+Governor Herbert signed the bill into law on March 23, 2012.
 H.B.
 148 provides a framework for transferring public lands into State ownership.
-Public lands contemplated by the bill exclude national parks, all national monuments (except the Grand Staircase-Escalante National Monument), specific congressionally designated wilderness areas, Department of Defense areas, and tribal lands.
+Public lands contemplated by the bill exclude national parks, all national monuments (except the Grand Staircase-Escalante National Monument), specific congressionally-designated wilderness areas, Department of Defense areas, and tribal lands.

 Is H.B.
 148 Legal?

 H.B.
 148 is rooted in the historic federal land policy in place at the time of Utah’s statehood.
 This policy entailed disposing of public lands to pay off federal debt and to encourage the settlement of western lands for the benefit of the states and the nation.
 It was very much a part of the various enabling acts that authorized new states to join the Union.
 Additionally, the United States’ disposal of public lands to the State of Utah was a significant benefit of the bargain Utah made with the federal government at the time of statehood.

 How Can Utahns Benefit?